91-shiraz/SMIT_JavaScript_Project_Movie_Recommendation_App/README.md

 # SMIT_JavaScript_Project_Movie_Recommendation_App
-I made a Movie Recommendation on JavaScript and fetch data from Movies API.
+I made a Movie Recommendation on JavaScript and fetch data from IMDb Movies API.